Sustainability

 See the report

-APAC commits to sustainable travel
+How is APAC committing to sustainable travel?

 “The research findings were a significant departure from the pre-pandemic days where Asia Pacific organisations were more concerned about travel cost savings than the environmental impact of their actions,” said Matthew Goss, Senior Vice President & General Manager, Asia Pacific and Greater China, SAP Concur.